 Sharpen your bug reporting skills with the Bug Advocacy course.
 Bug reports are not just neutral technical reports.
 They are persuasive documents.
-The key goal of the bug report author is to provide high-quality, well-written, information to help stakeholders make wise decisions about which bugs to fix when.
+The key goal of the bug report author is to provide high-quality, well-written information to help stakeholders make wise decisions about which bugs to fix and when.

 “Bug Advocacy is a challenging course that is extremely relevant to working professionally as a tester.
 The concepts shared in this class translate to real world improvements that a tester can make to do their job more effectively.” — Dee Ann Pizzica

 Key aspects of the content of this course include:

 - Defining key concepts (such as software error, quality, and the bug processing workflow)

 - The scope of bug reporting (what to report as bugs, and what information to include)

 - Bug investigation to discover harsher failures and simpler replication conditions

 - Excuses and reasons for not fixing bugs

 - Lessons from the psychology of decision-making: bug-handling as a multiple-decision process dominated by heuristics and biases

 - Style and structure of well-written reports